 Geneva citizens have opportunity to learn, respond to programs, projects

 Mar.
-27—GENEVA — Citizens seeking the opportunity to learn about a potential outdoor drinking area in the downtown area of the city and what will be happening during the West Main infrastructure project can attend events on Monday April 1 in council chambers.
+28—GENEVA — Citizens seeking the opportunity to learn about a potential outdoor drinking area in the downtown area of the city and what will be happening during the West Main infrastructure project can attend events on Monday, April 1 in council chambers.

 A 5:15 p.m. hearing has been set to give the public the opportunity to respond to a proposed Designated Outdoor Refreshment Area that would be allowed in downtown Geneva, city leaders said on Monday evening at the regular council meeting.